Everything you need to know...

 - Benefit from supervised practical work in a range of social work settings delivered through placements in relevant workplaces.

 Train for a rewarding career in social work.
-This course consists of teaching and learning at University as well as on practice placements.
+This course consists of teaching and learning at University as well as on practice placements and skills days.
 We make sure your learning is up to date and informed by current research evidence.